dstesser/dstesser.github.io/_pages/wetlands.md

 ## NASA-ISRO SAR Mission

 <a href="https://nisar.jpl.nasa.gov/science/ecosystems/" target="_blank">NISAR</a> is a joint Earth-observing mission between NASA and the Indian Space Research Organization (ISRO).
-A primary objective of the NISAR mission is the accurate and consistent monitoring of wetlands inundation to support a variety of science needs.
+A primary objective of the NISAR mission is the <a href="https://www.nasa.gov/missions/nisar/nasa-isro-radar-mission-to-provide-dynamic-view-of-forests-wetlands/#hds-sidebar-nav-1" target="_blank">accurate and consistent monitoring</a> of wetlands inundation to support a variety of science needs.
 Our collaboration team has established a monitoring framework in the Pacaya Samiria National Reserve, Peru, to support NASA mission objectives in tropical wetlands.

 <div style="text-align:center;">
     <figure style="display:inline-block;">